Follow-up after treatment for bone cancer

 Follow-up visits for bone cancer are usually scheduled:

-• then every 6 to 12 months for 2 years
+• then every 6 months for 3 years

 • then every year

-High-grade bone tumours are more likely to come back than low-grade tumours, so visits may be scheduled more often.
+High-grade bone cancers are more likely to come back than low-grade cancer.
+So follow-up visits may be scheduled more often for high-grade bone cancers.

 During follow-up visits